Morocco A' national football team

 The Morocco A' national football team (منتخب المغرب لكرة القدم للمحليين) is the local national football team of Morocco and is open only to domestic league players.
-It is the only team to win the African Nations Championship twice in a row in 2018 and 2021.
+They have won the African Nations Championship a record three times (2018, 2020 and 2024).

 The primary men's Morocco national football team contains expatriate players and represents Morocco at the Africa Cup of Nations.

 History

 The Local Atlas Lions were eliminated in the qualifiers for the first two editions of the African Nations Championship (CHAN) in 2009 and 2011, before qualifying for the first time to the CHAN in the 2014 edition, which was hosted in South Africa instead of Libya, who were initially supposed to organize the only continental national competition for local players.

 During their first participation in the competition, the Moroccans, led by coach Hassan Benaabicha (who, in replacement of Rachid Taoussi, was asked to manage the team just a few days before the start of the final tournament), did not make it past the second round.
 Rachid Taoussi had been behind the qualification of the Moroccans to the competition, but did not have the chance to go further than that, as he was replaced by Benaabicha, who had done well in various regional and international competitions at the time with other lower categories Moroccan national teams.

 The first two matches for the Moroccans in the tournament were 0–0 and 1–1 draws against Zimbabwe and Burkina Faso, respectively.
 It was only after the third match that the Local Atlas Lions could ensure qualification to the second round, after beating Uganda 3–1.
 In the quarter-finals, Morocco were beaten surprisingly by Nigeria 3–4, after leading 3–0 in the first half.

 In 2016, it was another Moroccan coach, with the famous name of Mohamed “El General” Fakhir, who led the Moroccans to qualification for the second consecutive time at the CHAN, which was organized in Rwanda.
 However, this was even worse than their previous tournament run, with the Atlas Lions eliminated in the first round after finishing third in their group.

 The team's final match, an astonishing 4–1 win against host country Rwanda, could not prevent the Moroccans' elimination; they had already suffered a scoreless draw against Gabon and a 0–1 defeat against the Ivory Coast in their first two matches.